thiengobear/drupal_setup/README.md

 - install Ruby and SASS
 - Create module show templates with SASS: variable, import component, nesting (\web\themes\custom\gobear\sass\custom.scss)
 - View at homepage or /jobs
+- Loop in SASS
+- Using Mixin
+- if condition in SASS

+## Continues with
+- another loop
+- responsive with SASS